JairDavid/blockchain-practice/README.md

 # blockchain practice

-just practicing on blockchain and how it works "basic example"
+just practicing on simulated blockchain (understanding how it works) "basic example"